bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 own release cycles, and the end user only ever receives one task list for all applications.
 This enables independent feature-driven development.

+.. container:: admonition note toggle

+  .. container:: admonition-title header

+     **Details**

+  .. container:: detail

     Most engine installations will only have the predefined security context `default`.
 By default, new applications end up in this context.
 The use of multiple security contexts is basically only if you want to completely isolate certain applications from other applications, but then we recommend installing a second engine.
 The second use case would be for multi-tenancy - one security system per tenant.

     During migration, however, the status quo is maintained.
 The migrated applications are placed in an isolated security system with the name of the application.
 It is no longer possible to change the security system at runtime, this must always be done when the application is created.

     More information about the concept can be found :ref:`here <application-lifecycle>`.

     - **Users** are no longer attached to the application, but to the Security System.
 The user is so unique over several apppliactions.
     - **Roles** are still defined in projects.
 The roles are deployed in a security system.
 Now the roles must not only be unique over the application, but over the security system.
     - **Business Data** was not scoped.
 These are now scoped to the security system.
     - **Standard process** default pages are now automatically determined at runtime.
 You don't have to define them anymore.
 If there are multiple implementations of a default process, one is simply selected.
 But you can fix this by setting this setting anyway.
     - **EmailNotification Settings** are no longer part of the appliatkon configuration.
 They are part of the security system and can be found there.

 User id and role id deprecated